xnet-mobile/blockchain/solidity/README.md

 ### Install NPM packages

-To work with this project, you will need to install the following packages and their dependencies:
+To work with this project, you will need to install the required node package dependencies.
+Typing

+	npm install

+Should do what you want.
+Alternatively, you can install the dependencies manually as so:

 	npm install --save-dev hardhat
 	npm install --save-dev dotenv